-- I. Three out of Four Short Answer Type Questions to be answered in 40-50 words from the book BEEHIVE.
-3x3=9 marks - II.
-Two out of Three Short Answer Type Questions to be answered in 40-50 words from the book MOMENTS.3x3=9 marks - III.
-One out of two Long Answer Type Questions from BEEHIVE to be answered in about 100-120 words to assess creativity, imagination and extrapolation beyond the text and across the texts.
-This can also be a passage-based question taken from a situation/plot from the texts.

-IV.
-One out of two Long Answer Type Questions from MOMENTS on theme or plot involving interpretation, extrapolation beyond the text and inference or character sketch to be answered in about 100-120 words.6 marks
+- 10. One out of two Long Answer Type Questions from BEEHIVE to be answered in about 100-120 words to assess creativity, imagination and extrapolation beyond the text and across the text.
+This can also be a passage-based question taken from a situation/plot from the text.6 marks - 11.
+One out of two Long Answer Type Questions from MOMENTS, on theme or plot involving interpretation, extrapolation beyond the text and inference or character sketch to be answered inabout 100-120 words.6 marks